Universal Disk Format

 Universal Disk Format (UDF) is an open, vendor-neutral file system for computer data storage for a broad range of media.
 In practice, it has been most widely used for DVDs and newer optical disc formats, supplanting ISO 9660.
-Due to its design, it is very well suited to incremental updates on both recordable and (re)writable optical media.
+Due to its design, it is very well suited to incremental updates on both write-once and re-writable optical media.
 UDF was developed and maintained by the Optical Storage Technology Association (OSTA).

-In engineering terms, Universal Disk Format is a profile of the specification known as ISO/IEC 13346 and ECMA-167.
+In engineering terms, Universal Disk Format is a profile of the specifications known as ISO/IEC 13346 and ECMA-167.

 Usage

 Normally, authoring software will master a UDF file system in a batch process and write it to optical media in a single pass.
 But when packet writing to rewritable media, such as CD-RW, UDF allows files to be created, deleted and changed on-disc just as a general-purpose filesystem would on removable media like floppy disks and flash drives.
 This is also possible on write-once media, such as CD-R, but in that case the space occupied by the deleted files cannot be reclaimed (and instead becomes inaccessible).

 Multi-session mastering is also possible in UDF, though some implementations may be unable to read disks with multiple sessions.